blu2ns/SGR-steam-game-randomizer/README.md

   * Once that has been completed, the program should be ready to run!
 Follow the onscreen prompts when using it.

   * The first time the program is run, make sure to input Y or YD when it asks to refresh the game list.
 (YD gets game store page data but takes a while and may get rate limited) I also recommend having the program get each game's image when it prompts you as well.

+For easier use:
 * For linux users: I recommend creating a .desktop entry with the path to the script, it makes it easier to find and run.
 * For windows users: I have been told you can create a batch file to automate this.
 I am unsure how to do this as I use linux, so I recommend finding a guide online on how to do it.
-Both options would make it easier to run the script, so I recommend doing it.